kubernetes/autoscaler/cluster-autoscaler/cloudprovider/kwok/README.md

 # POD_NAMESPACE is the namespace where you want to look for
 # your `kwok-provider-config` and `kwok-provider-templates` ConfigMap
 export POD_NAMESPACE=default
-# KWOK_PROVIDER_MODE tells kwok provider that we are running CA locally
+# KWOK_PROVIDER_MODE tells the kwok provider that we are running the CA locally
 export KWOK_PROVIDER_MODE=local
 # `2>&1` redirects both stdout and stderr to VS Code (remove `| code -` if you don't use VS Code)
 go run main.go --kubeconfig=/home/suraj/.kube/config --cloud-provider=kwok --namespace=default --logtostderr=true --stderrthreshold=info --v=5 2>&1 | code -